msk-aye/chess-engine/README.md

 I will be trying to take as little external input as possible, includign reading on how chess engines work, how they prune branches etc. This will surely result in a very inefficient and possibly broken engine, but I hope that I can make something at least good enough to beat me and my friend.

-game_environment.py - An instance of a chess game, with peices and possible moves game_state.py - Unsure if this is really needed but will keep for now engine.py - Where the magic happens (hopefully)
+game_environment.py - An instance of a chess game, with peices and possible moves. game_state.py - Unsure if this is really needed but will keep for now. engine_naive.py - Where the magic happens (hopefully). engine_proper.py - When I inevitably get help online and completely rehaul my engine.